 You may find that your vagina or the area surrounding it is itchy and irritated.
 This may make you feel anxious as your vagina is a sensitive area, and a healthy vagina should not itch.

-There are many possible rashes on vagina causes.
+Below are the possible rashes on the vulva and vagina causes:

 One of the possible vaginal rash causes is vaginitis.
-Vaginitis is the inflammation of the vagina.
+Vaginitis Is the term we use to refer to disorders of the vagina caused by a change in the normal vaginal flora, infection, or inflammation.
 Along with itchiness or rash, other symptoms may include:

-Reduced estrogen levels and skin disorders may also be a cause for vaginitis.
+Reduced estrogen levels (usually in menopausal women), foreign bodies, such as condom or tampons, allergens and irritants (douches, washes, etc.), and skin disorders may also be a cause for vaginitis.

 Treatment for vaginitis will depend primarily on the type.